Get matched with vetted scholarships and enter our

 Final thoughts

 As you begin to apply to colleges, make sure to check out our other resources!
-We can help you decide when to start applying to schools and how to pick a major.
+We can help you decide when to start applying to schools and how to choose a major.
 If you need help finding a financial safety school or figuring out when to take the SAT, we’ve got you.
 Good luck!

 Don’t miss: Scholarships360’s free scholarship search tool